 Findings indicated that there were no significant differences noted between traditional and block scheduling schools when student characteristics, academic self-concept and Language arts Literacy (LAL) achievement were compared.
 The Block sample did not have a significantly greater academic self- concept or a greater increase in LAL performance than traditional school students.
 Explanatory variables of age, Lunch eligibility and PASS Full Scale Scores were significant variables to predict change in LAL in traditional students.
 The block scheduling predictors of age, lunch eligibility, disability/special education and Pass Full scale scores proved to be statistically significant predictors of LAL change.
 However, block scheduling variables did not have significantly greater explanatory power to predict NJASK change when compared to the traditional sample.

 Additional findings revealed that student's participating in "paid and reduced lunch programs scored higher on their PASS scores than those students participating in free lunch in both samples.
 Further research should address teacher instructional quality during block scheduling, the measure of additional explanatory variables and teacher perceptions in traditional and block scheduling schools.

 Gipson-Bruce, Luana, "Student Characteristics, Academic Self-concept and Language Arts Literacy Performance in Traditional and Block Scheduling in Two Urban Schools" (2008).
-Student Theses, Dissertations and Projects.
+Student Theses, Dissertations, Portfolios and Projects.
 259.